We’re on the frontline of AIDS in Mozambique, ensuring HIV services are designed with the needs of people most affected by HIV in mind.

 - Limited data exists about how HIV affects LGBT people

-- Only 30% of young people have significant knowledge about how to prevent HIV.
+- Only around 30% of young people have significant knowledge about how to prevent HIV.

 Will you help us end aids?